open/close all folders

 - Unknown Rival: Most of the The Hood's schemes revolve around stealing all of International Rescue's secrets and selling them to the highest bidder.
 Conversely, International Rescue is barely aware of his existence, apart from a vague notion that they have "enemies".
 Though "Martian Invasion" brings the latter up for debate:Virgil: You know Scott, I've been wondering whether that "Stud" could be the agent that's been after our plans ever since we went into the rescue business.Scott: Yeah, I was wondering the same thing myself Virgil.
 Anyway, whatever disguise he wears...we'll get him.
 One day.

-- And if the tie-in comic books are canon, this trope is definately averted since in said comics The Hood directly confronts International Rescue multiple times.
+- And if the tie-in comic books are canon, this trope is definitely averted since in said comics The Hood directly confronts International Rescue multiple times.

 Commander Norman is the director of London International Airport.
 He has been present for several rescues effected by International Rescue, including their first ever mission.Voiced by: Peter Dyneley